repeckadonatas/Weather-Data-Collection/README.md

 ## How To Use The Program

+Prior to running the program, dependencies from `pyproject.toml` file should be installed.
+Use `Poetry` package to install project dependencies:
+* `pip install poetry`
+* `poetry install --no-root`

+The basic usage on `Poetry` is **[here](https://python-poetry.org/docs/basic-usage/#installing-dependencies)**.
+Once dependency installation is completed, the program can now be used.

 To use the program, run the _`main.py`_ file.
 Once started, the API data download will begin, followed by data preparation and then data upload to a table on a database.

 The program runs automatically on a set schedule (once per hour every day).
 The schedule is set using cron.
 Alternatively, a schedule is also set using Windows Task Scheduler.